Books to Teach Civil Rights

 This blog uses affiliate links.
 Please read my disclosure policy.

 Do you know how to start a conversation about civil rights with your young children?
-Sometimes, sharing a book together can open the door to a conversation.
-Kids are never too young to start learning about tolerance and equality.
+Sometimes, sharing a book together can open the door to a conversation and questions kids might be thinking about.
+Children are never too young to start learning about tolerance and equality.

-These civil rights books are wonderful conversation starters for teaching kids to stand up for what is right and to learn from our past.
+These civil rights books are wonderful conversation starters for teaching kids to stand up for what is right and to learn from leaders and heroes from the past.
 There are many wonderful civil rights themed books for middle and young adult readers, which we will feature in a separate post.
 But even older kids will enjoy these picture books for their stellar artwork and storytelling.

 Add these diverse books to your library, and encourage your kids to ask questions as you read and learn together.